DeviceMonitor#

 filter_id – the id of the filter

-- set_show_all_devices(show_all: bool) None #
+- set_show_all_devices(show_all: bool) None#

 Set if all devices should be visible, even those devices from hidden providers.
 Setting

-to true might show some devices multiple times.Added in version 1.6.
+show_allto true might show some devices multiple times.Added in version 1.6.

 - Parameters: